gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    All chunks types that
-   can be listed in the Chunk List Parameter {{RFC4895}}, i.e., all chunks types except INIT, INIT-ACK, and SHUTDOWN-COMPLETE, MUST be sent in an authenticated way as described in {{RFC4895}}.
+   can be listed in the Chunk List Parameter {{RFC4895}}, i.e., all chunks types except INIT, INIT ACK, and SHUTDOWN-COMPLETE, MUST be sent in an authenticated way as described in {{RFC4895}}.
 This makes sure that an attacker cannot modify the stream in which a message is sent or affect the ordered/unordered delivery of the message.
 Note that